Italian destroyer Nazario Sauro: Design and description

 The Sauros were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam supplied by three Yarrow boilers.
 The turbines were rated at 36000 shp for a speed of 31 kn in service, although Nazario Sauro reached a speed of 36.5 kn from 37000 shp during her sea trials while lightly loaded.
 The ships carried enough fuel oil to give them a range of 2600 nmi at a speed of 14 kn.

 Their main battery consisted of four 120 mm guns in two twin-gun turrets, one each fore and aft of the superstructure.
 Anti-aircraft (AA) defense for the Sauro-class ships was provided by a pair of 40 mm AA guns in single mounts amidships and a pair of 13.2 mm machine guns.
 They were equipped with six 533 mm torpedo tubes in two triple mounts amidships.
 The Sauros could also carry 52 mines.

 Construction and career

 Nazario Sauro was laid down by Odero-Terni-Orlando at their Genoa-Sestri Ponente shipyard on 9 February 1924, launched on 12 May 1926 and commissioned on 23 September 1926.

+After entering service in 1926, Nazario Sauro served with the Regia Marina during the interwar period.
+By the mid-1930s she had been assigned to the Italian Red Sea Flotilla based at Massawa, Eritrea, as part of the 3rd Destroyer Squadron.

+Following Italy’s entry into World War II in June 1940, she took part in operations in the Red Sea and during the East African Campaign against British naval forces and convoys.
+In April 1941, with the collapse of Italian East Africa imminent, Nazario Sauro was among the destroyers ordered to carry out a final attack against Port Sudan.
+The force was detected by British reconnaissance aircraft and repeatedly attacked by Fleet Air Arm Fairey Swordfish bombers on 3 April 1941.
+Nazario Sauro was hit by several 224kg bombs, capsized, and sank in the Red Sea at approximately 9:00 AM with the loss of 78 lives.